 This role will make a really difference to those attending hospital, can you help?

-Situated in the emergency departments you will be in contact with anyone coming into the department.
+Situated in the emergency department you will be in contact with anyone coming into the department.
 You will offer a listening ear, comfort and support.
 Sign post people and accompany anyone who is unsure of where they need to go to get them safely and without delay to the area, they need to be in.
 You may be required to provide some patients with refreshments and operate a tea trolly.
 We will equip you with training and site-specific knowledge, way finding skills, and knowledge about the local area, transport, and amenities so you can help anyone that comes into the department.

 We will also be offering additional training to volunteers in this role including supporting those with additional needs, or sight or visual impairment, and wheelchair training.